lopopolo/punchtop/cast-client/README.md

 ## Streaming Media to a Device

 The `LOAD` command on the media channel loads a media by URL.
-In order to serve media to a Chromecast device, the device must be able to stream it.
-When attempting to play local media (i.e. a song or video on disk), the sender must make it accessible to the device by running an embedded media server.
+In order to serve media to a Chromecast device, the device must be able to stream it over HTTP.
+When attempting to play local media (i.e. a song or video on disk), the sender must make it accessible to the device by running an embedded web server.

 Make each item in the playlist accessible via a unique URL.
 This URL only needs to be stable during playback of the item.